 - In one bowl, whisk the cocoa powder until fully amalgamated with the pancake mixture.
 Mix the green tea powder in the other bowl of mixture.

-- Rub a piece of butter on the skillet or pour a few drops of olive oil.
+- Rub a piece of butter on the skillet.
 Take away excess by wiping it away with a kitchen paper towel.
 Warm up skillet.
 Ladle some of the pancake mixture on the skillet.
 When it starts to move easily on the skillet, cook the other side.
 Repeat until mixture is finished.

 - When cooked, put one pancake on a plate and cut shapes with a cookie cutter.
 In my case, I used a heart cookie cutter and I was able to make 3 hearts per pancake.
 The amount of mini pancakes depends on the size and shape of the cookie cutter that you use.